ilya16/graph-db/README.md

-# Distributed Graph Database
+# not4oundGraph

-Distributed Graph Database Management System written on `Python` as the project in Advanced Databases course at Innopolis University.
+Simple Distributed Graph Database Management System written on `Python` as the project in Advanced Databases course at Innopolis University.

 ## Getting Started